|Birthname||Lucille Fay LeSueur|

 American actress, on-screen from 1925 in "Ladies of the Night."
 A teenage dancer and chorus girl, she became a symbol of the jazz age, a flapper in 1928 and one of the most memorable dramatic actresses of her day.

 Ambitious, passionate and driven, she said "The need to work is always there, bugging me."
-That drive was stilled with her death on 5/10/1977, 10:00 AM, New York.
+That drive was stilled with her death on 10 May 1977, 10:00 AM, in New York, from a heart attack, while also reportedly ill with cancer.

 - spouse relationship with Fairbanks, Jr. Douglas (born 9 December 1909)